-Imprisoned Iranian journalist and Nobel Peace Prize laureate Narges Mohammadi (54) has been transferred to Tehran’s Pars Hospital after authorities suspended her prison sentence on medical grounds, according to the Narges Foundation.
+Imprisoned Iranian journalist and 2023 Nobel Peace Prize laureate Narges Mohammadi has been transferred to Tehran’s Pars Hospital after her prison sentence was temporarily suspended for serious medical reasons, according to the Narges Foundation.

 The foundation also called for Mohammadi’s unconditional release and the dismissal of all charges against her, warning that she should not be returned to prison to serve the remaining 18 years of her sentence.